borisdayma/huggingtweets/README.md

 **Disclaimer: this project is not to be used to publish any false generated information but to perform research on Natural Language Generation.**

+## FAQ

+1. Why is the demo in colab instead of being a real web app?

+   It actually looks much better with [Voilà](https://github.com/voila-dashboards/voila) as the code cells are hidden and automatically executed.
+Also we can easily deploy it through for free through [Binder](https://mybinder.org/).

+   However training such large neural networks require GPU (not available on Binder) and I wanted to make huggingtweets accessible to everybody.
+[Google Colab](https://colab.research.google.com/) generously offers free GPU so is the perfect place to host this demo.

 ## Resources

 * [A Step by Step Guide to Tracking Hugging Face Model Performance](https://app.wandb.ai/jxmorris12/huggingface-demo/reports/A-Step-by-Step-Guide-to-Tracking-Hugging-Face-Model-Performance--VmlldzoxMDE2MTU)